-- 1. Type and Level: Outcome; Supporting - 2.
-Rationale, Relevance, Reliability: Statewide impaired driving traffic fatalities is a standard rate of comparison for NHTSA and is utilized by all states to compare annual rates of impaired driving. - 3.
+- 2. Rationale, Relevance, Reliability: Statewide impaired driving traffic fatalities is a standard rate of comparison for NHTSA and is utilized by all states to compare annual rates of impaired driving. - 3.
 Use: In addition to the rate being a consistent measure of progress each year, the rate also provides the LHSC planner the ability to determine problem identification for future years. - 4.
 Clarity: Alcohol-impaired refers to traffic crashes that involve at least one driver with a blood alcohol concentration (BAC) of 0.08 grams per deciliter or above, the legal definition of impaired driving. - 5.
 Accuracy, Maintenance, Support: The indicator has not been audited by the Office of the Legislative Auditor.
 The accuracy, maintenance, and support of the data is the responsibility of the most knowledgeable and experienced in highway safety issues, including LHSC staff, NHTSA Region staff, and NHTSA Administrators, who monitor and evaluate programs Nationwide. - 6.
-Data Source, Collection, and Reporting: Data is published once per year by the Highway Safety Research Group at Louisiana State University.
+Data Source, Collection, and Reporting: Data is published once per year by the Center for Analytics and Research in Transportation Safety at Louisiana State University.
 The data is approximately two years old upon reporting. - 7.
 Calculation Methodology: This is a standard calculation for NHTSA and is utilized by all states.
 The specific calculation uses an estimate of vehicle miles traveled as it relates to alcohol involved fatalities. - 8.
 Scope: Aggregate, and can be assessed by region or demographic population. - 9.
 Caveats: N/A - 10.
 Responsible Person: Louisiana Highway Safety Commission; Deputy Director, Dortha Cummins, 7919 Independence Blvd., Baton Rouge, LA, 70809; 225-925-6993

-Objective 2: To reduce the number of alcohol-impaired traffic fatalities by 1% each calendar year by June 30, 2025.
-Indicator Name: Number of alcohol-impaired driving fatalities Indicator LaPAS PI Code: New
+Objective 2: To reduce the number of alcohol-impaired driving fatalities by one percent

+Indicator Name: Number of alcohol-impaired driving fatalities

-- 1. Type and Level: Outcome; Key - 2.
-Rationale, Relevance, Reliability: Specific statistics quantifies involvement alcoholimpairment in fatal traffic crashes.
+1. Type and Level: Outcome; Key

+- 2. Rationale, Relevance, Reliability: Specific statistics quantifies involvement alcoholimpairment in fatal traffic crashes.
 Number of statewide alcohol-impaired driving traffic fatalities is a required standard rate of measure for NHTSA and is utilized by all states to compare alcohol-impaired driving fatalities across the nation. - 3.
 Use: In addition to the number being a consistent measure of progress each year, the number also provides the LHSC planner the ability to determine problem identification for future years. - 4.
 Clarity: Alcohol-impaired refers to traffic crashes that involve at least one driver with a blood alcohol concentration (BAC) of 0.08 grams per deciliter or above, the legal definition of impaired driving. - 5.
 Accuracy, Maintenance, Support: The indicator has not been audited by the Office of the Legislative Auditor.
 The accuracy, maintenance, and support of the data is the responsibility of the most knowledgeable and experienced in highway safety issues, including LHSC staff, NHTSA Region staff, and NHTSA Administrators, who monitor and evaluate programs Nationwide. - 6.
-Data Source, Collection, and Reporting: Data is published once per year by the Highway Safety Research Group at Louisiana State University.
+Data Source, Collection, and Reporting: Data is published once per year by the Center for Analytics and Research in Transportation Safety at Louisiana State University.
 The data is approximately two years old upon reporting. - 7.
 Calculation Methodology: This is a standard calculation for NHTSA and is utilized by all states.
 The specific calculation uses the total number of alcohol-impaired fatalities over time. - 8.
 Scope: Aggregate, and can be assessed by region or demographic population. - 9.
 Caveats: N/A - 10.
 Responsible Person: Louisiana Highway Safety Commission; Deputy Director, Dortha Cummins, 7919 Independence Blvd., Baton Rouge, LA, 70809; 225-925-6993

-Objective 3:To increase safety belt usage for all vehicle occupants by 1% each calendar year by June 30, 2025.Indicator Name:Percentage of safety belt usage for front seat occupants statewide 2160
+Objective 3: To increase safety belt usage for all vehicle occupants by one percent

+Indicator Name: Percentage of safety belt usage for front seat occupants statewide